-It’s off the beaten track, but I highly recommend making the trip out here, not only for the brewery but also to have a wander around the street (visit the Greater Good bar and the Dark Horse Espresso Bar cafe, both on Geary Avenue – I haven’t been to either of those locations yet, but they look cool!) and surrounding area.
-You’ll get a great feel for Toronto’s west end.
+It’s off the beaten track, but I highly recommend making the trip out here, not only for the brewery but also to have a wander around the area.
+Try Greater Good bar and Dark Horse Espresso Bar cafe, both on Geary Avenue.
+From there, head south through the residential neighbourhood to Halo Brewing on Wallace Avenue (I seem to be sending you on a bit of a pub crawl…).
+You’ll get a great feel for Toronto’s changing west end, and you’ll impress all the locals.
 From there, you can check out the Junction neighbourhood further west, or head south to Little Portugal on Dundas West.